mildsunrise/dm500-satip/README.md

-**This image is not based on the official firmware.** Instead, it's an effort to build a firmware from scratch, basing on the efforts of the [stbx25xx-linux] project, which ported Linux 2.6.28 to the IBM STBx25xx (the SoC in DM500).
+**This image is not based on the official firmware.** Instead, it's an effort to build a firmware from scratch, basing on the efforts of the (currently abandoned) [stbx25xx-linux] project, which ported Linux 2.6.28 to the IBM STBx25xx (the SoC in DM500).

-I [forked][kernel-fork] the stbx25xx-linux project and added support for the DM500 and a few of its hardware.
+I [forked][kernel-fork] the stbx25xx-linux project and added support for the DM500 and a few of its hardware (reverse engineered some of the closed-source drivers).
 Currently, the kernel supports:

  - DVB frontend (STV0299), PLL tuner
  - DVB demuxer, video decoder, audio decoder